kINAdev1107/License_detection/README.md

 References

-https://www.roboflow.com all the images an labels are from roboflow
+https://www.roboflow.com all  images an labels  from Roboflow

+https://www.kaggle.com/datasets/andrewmvd/car-plate-detection images and labels from Kaggle

 https://blog.katastros.com/a?ID=01800-4bf623a1-3917-4d54-9b6a-775331ebaf05